- Home

 The Dance Department offer a variety of dance clubs and companies:

-- AX Dance Company: The Dance Company was founded in 2003.
-Year 10 and 11 students audition for their place in the dance company, to compete in multiple external competitions, performances and internal events throughout the academic year.
-The company rehearse once a week before/ after school.
+The Dance Company was founded in 2003.
+Year 10 and 11 students audition for their place in the company and compete in multiple external competitions, performances and internal events throughout the academic year.
+The company rehearse once a week before/after school.

-- KS4 Intervention – The sessions run in the morning or at lunchtime to allow Year 10 and 11 students to rehearse and refine performance and choreography units, ready for examinations.
+The sessions run in the morning and at lunchtime to allow Year 10 and 11 GCSE Dance students to rehearse and refine performance and choreography units, ready for examinations and internal events including Winter and Summer showcases, the Evening of Dance and year group assemblies.